Cuba V. Florida.

 Cuba has retained many of its natural resources, making it an ideal destination for eco-tourism.
 Cuba’s potential for eco-tourism is what separates it from Florida, a man-made megalopolis built on top of an older paradise.
 The once hidden mangroves that covered Florida are all but eradicated.

 Florida also faces a serious threat to its marine ecosystems that has citizens outraged.
 When diverting water from Lake Okeechobee to avoid flooding, engineers sent tons of water that was heavily polluted by nearby developments and golf courses rushing into its precious estuaries.
-The estuaries were overwhelmed, and the delicate marine life that depends on them were effected.
-(Alvarez)
+The estuaries were overwhelmed, and the delicate marine life that depends on them was affected.

 Cuba has largely escaped incidents like these, making its own verdant coastlines an ironic image of pre-industrial Florida.
 You can scuba-dive for miles surrounded by clean, undisturbed waters full of exotic aquatic life.